-Pro-Cycladic settlement at Skarkos: Skarkos is the largest and most important known settlement of the procycladic world.
+Pro-Cycladic settlement of Skarkos: Skarkos is the largest and most important known settlement of the procycladic world.
 It is estimated that was established during the 3rd millennium B.C.
-The good condition in which this unique settlement was found, makes it possible to admire its advanced architecture.
+The good condition, in which this unique settlement was found, makes it possible to admire its advanced architecture.
 The buildings – some of them two storied - were organized according to town planning with a water supply system using rain water.
 Clay pots, signets and marble figurines were uncovered as well as metal, bone and stone utensils and tools, part of which can be seen in the Archaeological Museum.
 The excavation site has been open to visitors since 2009.

-Tomb of Homer: Remains of graves of the Hellenistic period, where tradition claims that the tomb of the poet Homer lies, to the northern site of the island.
+Homer’s Tomb: Remains of graves of the Hellenistic period, where tradition claims that the tomb of the poet Homer lies, to the northern site of the island.

 The lighthouse of Ios: Built at the end of the 18th century by French technicians, it was renovated in 2005, using original materials and methods.
 It is open to visitors.

-The cheese factory: When on the way to Psathi make a quick stop at the cheese factory, where you can learn about the production and taste the delicious local cheeses.
+The Cheese Factory: When on the way to Psathi make a quick stop at the cheese factory, where you can learn about the production and taste the delicious local cheeses.